jadecobra/python_tdd_exercises/CLASSES.md

         def method_a():
             return None
     ```
-    the terminal updates to show an [AssertionError](./04_ASSERTION_ERROR.md)
+    and the terminal shows an [AssertionError](./ASSERTION_ERROR.md)
--  change the value the function returns to match the expectation in our test
+- what we do now is change the value the function returns to match the expectation of our test
     ```python
         def method_a():
             return 'You called MethodA'
     ```
-    the terminal updates to show passing tests
+    for the terminal to show passing tests

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-- let us add a few more tests for fun to `test_classes_with_methods`
+- we can make this better by adding a few more tests to `test_classes_with_methods` for fun
     ```python
         def test_classes_with_methods(self):
             self.assertEqual(classes.ClassWithMethods.method_a(), 'You called MethodA')